Durum wheat

 Durum (/ˈdjʊərəm/), also called pasta wheat or macaroni wheat (Triticum durum or Triticum turgidum subsp. durum), is a tetraploid species of wheat.
-It is the second most cultivated species of wheat after common wheat, although it represents only 5% to 8% of global wheat production.
+It is the second-most cultivated species of wheat after common wheat, although it represents only 5 to 8% of global wheat production.
 It was developed by artificial selection of the domesticated emmer wheat strains formerly grown in Central Europe and the Near East around 7000 BC, which developed a naked, free-threshing form.
 Like emmer, durum is awned (with bristles).
 It is the predominant wheat grown in the Middle East.

 Taxonomy

 Some authorities synonymize "durum" and Triticum turgidum.
 Some reserve "durum" for Triticum turgidum subsp. durum.
 The grain classification for durum is typically based on the hard vitreous kernel (HVK) count.

-Durum in Latin means 'hard'.
+Durum in Latin means "hard".
 The species is the hardest of all wheats regarding its resistance of the grain to milling, in particular of the starchy endosperm, causing dough made from its flour to be weak or "soft".

 Genetics

 Durum is a tetraploid wheat, having four sets of chromosomes for a total of 28, unlike hard red winter and hard red spring wheats, which are hexaploid (six sets of chromosomes) for a total of 42.

 Durum originated through intergeneric hybridization and polyploidization involving two diploid (having two sets of chromosomes) grass species: T. urartu (2n=2x=14, AA genome) and a B-genome diploid related to Aegilops speltoides (2n=2x=14, SS genome) and is thus an allotetraploid (having four sets of chromosomes, from unlike parents) species.

 Durum—and indeed all tetraploids—lack Fhb1 alleles.
-The only exception is found by Buerstmayr et al., 2012 on the 3B chromosome.
+The only exception is found by Buerstmayr et al. (2012) on the 3B chromosome.

-One of the predominant production areas of durum—Italy—has domesticated varieties with lower genetic diversity than wild types, but ssp. turanicum, ssp. polonicum and ssp. carthlicum have a level of diversity intermediate between those groups.
+One of the predominant production areas of durum—Italy—has domesticated varieties with lower genetic diversity than wild types, but subspecies T. d. turanicum, T. d. polonicum, and T. d. carthlicum have a level of diversity intermediate between those groups.
 There is evidence of an increase in the intensity of breeding after 1990.